-Boards of Trustees should scrutinize proposals to increase general fees and provide a written recommendation to the Board that details for each fee:
+Boards of trustees should scrutinize proposals to increase general fees and provide a written recommendation to the Board of Higher Education that details how the proposal complies with the above General Requirements, along with:

-- 1. Justification: does the institution provide adequate detail and description of the need and uses of the new revenue, and does the institution adequately justify the need to increase the fee?
-For new fees is the fee for a service that should reasonably be covered by state appropriations or tuition? - 2.
-Alternative Funding: has the institution explored other funding sources for the need before proposing a fee increase? - 3.
-Affordability Impact: how will the fee increase affect the affordability for Utah students in the institution's service region? - 4.
-Underserved Impact: how will the fee increase impact underserved Utah students in the institution's service region?
-What is the impact on equity, diversity, and inclusion? - 5.
-Compliance with Policy: do general fee charges and recommendations comply with Board Policy R516, General Student Fees?
+- 1. Justification: Does the institution provide adequate detail and description of the need and uses of the new revenue, and does the institution adequately justify the need to increase the fee?
+For new fees, is the fee for a service that should reasonably be covered by state appropriations, tuition, or user fees? - 2.
+Alternative Funding: Has the institution identified and explored other funding sources for the need before proposing a fee increase? - 3.
+Affordability Impact and Value Creation: How will the fee increase affect the affordability for students in the institution's service region?
+How will it provide value to students? - 4.
+Compliance with Policy: Do general fee charges and recommendations comply with Board Policy R516, General Student Fees?